federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Out of scope attributes are removed.
 - New attributes created in this transformer are exposed.
 - ListSorter sorts resources{} list alphabetically by resources{}.format items.

-#### DUPLICATE_SERVICE_REMOVER

-Manages duplicate WMS or ESRI REST resources where they exist, that would prevent validation of the dataset when loaded to the FGP.
-Duplicate services are given the resources{}.format value of 'other'.
-The results are achieved through the following tasks:

-- Create histogram{} list from resources{}.protocol list to extract attribute value counts from each data set.
-- Searches histogram{}.value list for OGC:WMS
-- Searches histogram{}.value list for ESRI REST: Map Service
-- ListIndexer obtains number of OGC:WMS services
-- List indexer obtains number of ESRI REST services
-- Tests for OGC:WMS or ESRI REST services in excess of two.
-- The data stream is split into two.
-  - Data stream 1 contains OGC:WMS or ESRI REST services.
-    - Data stream 1 generates unique id '_uuid' for later FeatureMerger
-	- Data stream 1 is split into two.
-	  - Data stream 1a retains only the resources{} list and _uuid attribute.
-	    - resources{} list is exploded to its individual attributes.
-	    - xlink_role attribute is tested for a value.
-	    - xlink_role attributes with values have a DuplicateFilter applied with consideration to _uuid, protocol and xlink_role attribute duplicates.
-		  - The first value found is output via the unique port to the ListBuilder transformer.
-		  - Any duplicates found are output the duplicate port and have their format attribute updated to 'other' and are sent to the ListBuilder transformer.
-	    - xlink_role attributes without a value are sent to directly to the ListBuilder transformer.
-        - Data stream 1a is sent to the Supplier port of the FeatureMerger transformer.
-	  - Data stream 1b retains all attributes except resources{} list attribute.
-	    - Date stream 1b is sent to the Requestor port of the FeatureMerger transformer.
-	- Data streams 1a and 1b are rejoined in the FeatureMerger on the _uuid attribute.
-	- Out of scope attributes are removed from data stream 1.
-	- Data stream 1 is sent to the transformer output.
-  - Data stream 2 does not contain OGC:WMS nor ESRI REST Services.
-    - Data stream 2 is sent directly to the transformer output.

 #### XML_PUBLISHER

 Extracts and maps attributes to values required by the XML root template or sub-templates, compiles the templates to a single XML file, and publishes the XML to the PyCSW, or to a local folder.